prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "No.

-I haven't any head to go out of."
+% I haven't any head."
+% To lose it, you have to have a head.

 "Don't drink that," she said.